 Grahame Young MRPharmS PGDip

-In 1999 Grahame left Newbattle High School after sixth year to commence studying pharmacy at the Robert Gordon University in Aberdeen.
+In 1999 Grahame left Newbattle Community High School after sixth year to commence studying pharmacy at the Robert Gordon University in Aberdeen.
 Grahame's final year thesis was on evaluating the efficacy of pharmaceutical preservatives in the presence of other common excipients.
 After graduating in 2004, Grahame moved to Carlisle where he joined the North Cumbria Acute Hospital NHS Trust as a trainee pharmacist.
 Grahame became a fully qualified pharmacist in 2005 and a full member of the Royal Pharmaceutical Society of Great Britain.
 Having attained progressively increasing responsibility during his time in the clinical pharmacy department of North Cumbria Acute Hospital and attaining a postgraduate diploma in clinical pharmacy from Sunderland University, Grahame moved in 2008 to St John's Hospital in Livingston as a senior clinical pharmacist.

 Gemma Yuill (left Newbattle 2001) has had a variety of jobs which include working for the SQA, and working for AEGON in Edinburgh where she was recently promoted to IT Service Management Analyst as recognition of her hard work and continued interest within the Change & Problem Management area.